 There’s nothing worse than buying a pot and realizing it won’t fit within your space.
 To avoid such, always measure your interior or garden dimensions.
 Doing that ensures you get a plant container that’ll fit your area.

 Apart from that, consider your plant’s full-grown height and width.
-Also, ensure you get the tight-fit measurements using a tape measure.
+So ensure you get the tight-fit measurements.

 Generally, pots have small lips that add a few centimeters to their length.
-Further, your indoor pots may need saucers to harvest excess water.
+In some cases, your indoor pots may need saucers to harvest excess water.
 But that’s if you go for drainage holes.

 Small pots